-Although wide distribution of the “Dietary Guidelines for Americans” did not come about until the 1980s, many historical events that demonstrated the importance of diet to health preceded their release.
-Assessments of the American diet in the 1930s led President Franklin D. Roosevelt to declare in his inaugural address on January 20, 1937, “I see one-third of our nation is ill-housed, ill-clad, and ill-nourished.”
+Although the wide distribution of the “Dietary Guidelines for Americans” did not come about until the 1980s, many historical events that demonstrated the importance of diet to health preceded their release.
+Assessments of the American diet in the 1930s led President Franklin D. Roosevelt to declare in the inaugural address on January 20, 1937, “I see one-third of our nation is ill-housed, ill-clad, and ill-nourished.”
 From the time of Atwater until the onset of the Great Depression, nutrition scientists had discovered many of the vitamins and minerals that are essential for the functioning of the human body.
-Their work and the acknowledgement by President FDR of the nutritional inadequacy of the American diet evoked a united response between scientists and government, leading to: the enrichment of flour (adding vitamins and minerals), the development of free or reduced-cost school lunch programs, and advancements of nutrition education in this country.
+Their work and the acknowledgment by President FDR of the nutritional inadequacy of the American diet evoked a united response between scientists and government, leading to the enrichment of flour (adding vitamins and minerals lost in processing), the development of free or reduced-cost school lunch programs, and advancements of nutrition education in this country.

 1 Wang Y, et al. “Will All Americans Become Overweight or Obese?
 Estimating the Progression and Cost of the US Obesity Epidemic.”
 Obesity 10, no. 16 (October 2008): 2323–30.
 Accessed June 16, 2019.

 - Health is defined as “a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”
 World Health Organization.

 - Disease is defined as any abnormal condition that affects the health of an organism and is characterized by specific signs and symptoms.